jevanlingen/bible-app/README.md

 # Bible App
 This Bible App is written to learn the basics of [Elm](http://elm-lang.org).

+# Working
+The app is devided by a header and the output.
 By selecting a bible book and chapter the desired text is shown.